 Exemption 17: SME Exemption up to $200,000

-The Commonwealth Government has introduced a new exemption, exemption 17, in Appendix A of the Commonwealth Procurement Rules (CPRs) that will allow entities to directly engage a small and medium enterprise (SME) for procurements valued up to $200,000 (including GST) providing value for money can be demonstrated.
+Exemption 17, in Appendix A of the Commonwealth Procurement Rules (CPRs) allows entities to directly engage a small and medium enterprise (SME) for procurements valued up to $200,000 (including GST), or up to $500,000 (including GST) for procurements by or on behalf of the Department of Defence, providing value for money can be demonstrated.

 The exemption can only be used after meeting the requirements under the Indigenous Procurement Policy (IPP), the procurement-connected policy led by the National Indigenous Australians Agency (NIAA).
 Entities applying exemption 17 must first satisfy the Mandatory Set Aside requirements under the IPP, meaning that an Indigenous business will have been given the opportunity to bid for the goods and services before the entity can directly engage a non‑Indigenous owned SME.